 - Momentum: Investors like to buy things that go up in price.
 Who doesn’t?
 So, the more a stock goes up, the more it tends to continue climbing, because of what we call the crowding nature inherent in all of us.
 Think about it.
 Where are you likely to feel more comfortable: in a crowd or totally alone?
 A crowd, right?
 There’s a sense of comfort that comes from being packed together with everyone else—and that translates into the investment industry, too.
 We see this all the time in the stock market: everyone piles on to what seems to be a winning proposition.
 After all, who wants to miss out on a bandwagon stock that’s continuing to rally?

-- Quality: It’s no secret: Humans are attracted to shiny things.
-In investing, this means that what’s often branded as boring—those safe, stable companies that have really strong balance sheets and consistent earnings—tends to be ignored or neglected in lieu of the latest, flashiest newcomers on the block.
-Because of this, we’ve observed that, over time, neglected companies have tended to offer a much more consistent return proposition for investors.
+- Quality: What’s often branded as boring tends to be ignored or neglected in lieu of the latest, flashiest newcomers on the block.
+With any flashy trend or fad, what is “in” today often quickly becomes tomorrow’s relic.
+Because of this, we’ve observed that, over time, safe, stable companies that have strong balance sheets and consistent earnings companies typically offer a more consistent return proposition for investors.

 - Low Volatility: Investors get nervous when there are wild market swings.
 It's hard to just sit back and watch the market at those times, especially when the stocks you own are falling sharply.
 Many of us just pull out of the market altogether, and that can mean we miss out on any potential rallies.
 Low volatility-based investment strategies focus on identifying companies that have more stable return patterns than the broader market.

 You’ll note that these four factors tie back to some sort of behavioral or investor bias or preference.
 Incorporating these elements to enhance the positioning of a portfolio is what multi-factor investing is all about.

 Multi-factor investing, defined